-Dysesthesia often involves abnormal sensations such as burning, electric shock, or a general tightening around the body, also called the MS hug.
-It generally occurs in the legs and feet, but it can affect any part of the body.
+Dysesthesia often involves sensations such as burning, electric shock, or a general tightening around the body.
+It generally occurs in the legs, feet, arms, and hands, but it can affect any part of the body.

 Dysesthesia is more severe than paresthesia and has no apparent stimuli.